Die! Die! Die!: Locust Weeks (2006)

 In 2006 a second EP, Locust Weeks, followed.
 It was co-produced by Kevin S. McMahon at Marcata Recording in New Paltz, New York.
 All four tracks of Locust Weeks were added into the British release of the album Die!
 Die!
 Die!, on Pet Piranha Records.

 Die!
 Die!
-Die! returned to the United States for a tour that included the 2006 edition of Austin, Texas' South By Southwest festival, where they played "the last slot of the night on the closing night of the festival".
+Die! returned to the United States for a tour that included the 2006 edition of the Austin, Texas, South By Southwest festival, where they played "the last slot of the night on the closing night of the festival".
 "The Austin Chronicle warned that you would lose all indie street cred if you missed them play, and influential UK industry mag MusicWeek ended up picking them as one of their ten highlights of SXSW."

 Soon after South By Southwest, and fuelled at least in part by connections made at that festival, the band toured with Wolfmother and played in the UK, mainland Europe, and Japan.
-Henry Oliver, writing in 2016, said, "At the time, Die!
+Oliver, writing in 2016, said, "At the time, Die!
 Die!
 Die! existed on a kind of low-budget neverending tour.
-We’d leave New Zealand for as long as possible, play as many shows we could get in a row and then decamp somewhere until we booked another bunch of shows."
+We'd leave New Zealand for as long as possible, play as many shows we could get in a row and then decamp somewhere until we booked another bunch of shows."
 He left the band during a month-long break from touring in 2006, going on to law school and eventually becoming a journalist.
-He was replaced in the band by Australian Lachlan Anderson.
+He was replaced in the band by the Australian Lachlan Anderson.